-To be considered for admission to the doctoral program, applicants must have an earned master's degree with a 3.00 grade point average on a 4.00 scale, have career goals that match the program, a recent Miller Analogy Test (MAT) score of 47 or a Graduate Record Exam (GRE) score of 900 (verbal and quantitative), two samples of scholarly work, a current vita or resumé, an essay, and letters of recommendation.
-Admissions are considered through the twelfth week of the spring and fall semesters.
+To be considered for admission to the doctoral program, applicants must have earned a master's degree with a 3.00 grade-point average (on a 4.00 scale), and must submit career goals that match the program, a recent test score [MAT score of 47 or a GRE score of 900 (verbal and quantitative)], two samples of scholarly work, a current vita or resumé, a critical issues essay, a career objectives statement, and letters of recommendation.
+The deadline for submission of application materials is April 15.
+The faculty ordinarily review these materials and determine who should be admitted soon after this deadline.